quokkawiki/coursework-python/README.md

 # Python coursework

+> **Note**: Yes, I know you told us to use Google Colab, but:
+> 1. I prefer running things locally if possible
+> 2. I don't think you can run a DB in Colab
+> 3. I don't want to waste my Google Drive space on this

 ## Goal

 I'm gonna be for real, I'm not 100% sure I understood the goal of this coursework but I hope I'm getting it right.
 I think I should replicate the results seen in `inventory_full_analysis_20250530.xlsx` which you sent us before.